christoff12/nbasalaries/README.md

 # NBA Salary CSV
-Player salaries for each NBA team.
-1990 to 2016 season
+Player salaries for each NBA team from 1990 to 2016

 ## Fields
 * Team - Current team name used for all seasons